stan-dev/statastan/README.md

 * datafile(_filename_): name to write data into in R/S format (in working dir)
 * modelfile(_filename_): name of Stan model (that you have already saved), which must end in .stan
 * inline: read in the model from a comment block in your current do-file.
 If you specify modelfile, that name will be given to the model when it is saved, and again it must end with .stan
 * thisfile: optional, to use with inline; gives the path and name of the current active do-file, used to locate the model inline.
-If thisfile is omitted, Stata will look at the most recent SD* file in c(tmpdir).
+If thisfile is omitted, Stata will look at the most recent SD (Linux/Mac) or STD (Windows) file in c(tmpdir).
 This should work most of the time but other processes running on your computer could interfere with c(tmpdir).
 See the stan-example.do file for our preferred method for inline model code.
 * initsfile(_filename_): name of initial values file in R/S that you have already saved
 * load: read iterations into Stata
 * diagnose: run gradient diagnostics